Top 5 Ways to keep your trees healthy

 Can’t get a cozier bed for a tree to rest upon than mulch.
 Historically trees grew in forests where organic decaying matter was in large supply.
 Mulch also reduces soil compaction enabling better nutrient uptake.
 Also, it prevents problems associated with tip #1 by creating a natural barrier between grass and tree.

--Avoid mulch with dyes
+- Avoid mulch with dyes

--Thick is good, at least 3 inches.
+- Thick is good, at least 3 inches.
 The wider the area covered the better.

--Do NOT allow thick layer to rest against tree trunk.
+- Do NOT allow thick layer to rest against tree trunk.

 3. You can’t lead a tree to water but you can make it drink

 Water during seasons of drought.
 This is the easiest thing you could do for your trees but we so easily forget this.
 Summers are tough on trees, especially for urban trees as concrete, asphalt, and pollution from cars and factories all add stress to trees.
+So keep in mind how this keep trees healthy.

 4. No tree is an island — plant more!